Husam-AbuZina/Mastering-JavaScript-in-20-Days/Day 10.md

 - Question 4 💡

-Write a function called isEmptyValue that checks if a given input is an empty value (undefined, null, or empty string).
+Write a function called compareObjects that takes 2 arguments of type "object" and compares them.
+If both arguments are equal, return true.
+If not, return false.

+If either argument is not of type "object", the function should return an array of the arguments.

   ### Solution: ✅